MattTheNub/teadosefacts/.github/ISSUE_TEMPLATE/fact-suggestion.md

 ---

-If the server takes too long to judge a tourist solution, the server receives a TLE verdict.
+If the server takes too long to judge a teadose solution, the server receives a TLE verdict.
-Tourist can count to 2^64.
+Teadose can count to 2^64.
 On his fingers.